Fred Henderson: The Henderson School and legacy

 Henderson lived in Earlham Rise, Norwich.
 The Henderson School in Norwich was named after him, and was a World War II foundation in 1943, for boys; the Gurney School on the same site on Bowthorpe Road was for girls.
 It became a secondary modern school, from which a running track remains.
-The Gurney Henderson school was formed by amalgamation, from 1970 being known as the Bowthorpe Comprehensive School, closing in 1991.
+The Gurney Henderson School was formed by amalgamation, from 1970 being known as the Bowthorpe Comprehensive School, closing in 1991.
 The Henderson Cinder Track is now part of the Henderson Park business area.

 Works

 Poetry

 Henderson began publishing poetry at the age of 16, with Alice and Other Poems (1884): he may have sent it to William Morris (there is some uncertainty in identifying the recipient of one of Morris's letters).
 Following his release from prison in 1887 he wrote Echoes of the Coming Day: Socialist Songs and Rhymes.
 In his Pilgrims of Hope period from 1885, Morris freely gave Henderson advice in letters, in particular on writing "in a time of rising hope for the people."
-He pointed to the need for elevated language, but also of his respect for "campaigning poetry" rooted in activism.
+He pointed to the need for elevated language, but also to his respect for "campaigning poetry" rooted in activism.
 In 1888 Henderson published sonnets Love Triumphant.
 A review in To-day: Monthly Magazine of Scientific Socialism, edited by Belfort Bax and others, found these derivative.

 Socialist fly-bills for the 1887 Golden Jubilee of Queen Victoria had on one side Socialists and the Jubilee by Frank Kitz and a poem by Henderson about the occasion on the other.
 His work was included in the song collection Chants of Labour (1888) by Edward Carpenter: "The Workers' Song of the Springtide" appeared in The Commonweal, the Socialist League newspaper, in 1886, and as "Song of the Springtide" became an anthology piece.
 An Ode (1886) was reprinted in 1913 from the Manchester University Magazine.

-Henderson published also By the Sea: And Other Poems (1891).
+Henderson also published By the Sea: And Other Poems (1891).
 A review in Igdrasil stated "This unpretentious little volume contains some well-written verses, directed for the most part against the conditions which hamper life in most large towns."
 In The Christian Socialist, E.D.G.
 (Edgar Deacon Girdlestone) wrote "The staple of our poet's muse is indignation at mammon-worship, and the frank acknowledgment that there would be room for nothing but despair, if he did not wage battle against the lies and shams of our social life."
 A review of the second edition noted the dedication to Frederic Charles, a Socialist League member of the Norwich branch, imprisoned in the Walsall case of 1891.

 When Alfred, Lord Tennyson died in 1892, W. E. Gladstone had a shortlist of possible replacements as Poet Laureate, which included Henderson.
 Others considered were Alfred Austin, Robert Bridges, Lewis Morris and William Watson.
 Gladstone reportedly took Henderson to be a "strong young poet", but held the prison term against him.
 The position was left vacant, only being filled in 1895.